MaKToff/Home_task_1/2nd_semester/Homework_6/README.md

 ______________________________

-### The sixth homework (on April 6):
+### The sixth homework

 (39).
-Interpreter for the language L. The input is program in vertical syntax, the output is the result of working of program.
+Interpreter for the L language.
+The input is a program in vertical syntax, the output is the result of working of the program.
 The interpreter must support input of values by two ways - through the list and through user input.
 The result can be outputted to the console or saved in a list of strings.
 (20 points).

 To start, run `./configure` and then `./build.fsx`